svanderbleek/twpgtwp/README.md

 Very simple Chaitin machines for concrete AIT Computable model discovery and high-level-programming approximations to algorithmic complexity Algorithmic Information Dynamics of Cellular Automata
+MATAR: A Performance Portability and Productivity Implementation of Data-Oriented Design with Kokkos

 ## Binary Analysis